Growli

 Is string of bananas toxic to cats and dogs?

-String of bananas is mildly toxic to pets.
+String of bananas is toxic to pets.
 ASPCA lists Senecio species as mildly to moderately toxic to cats, dogs, and horses.
 Ingestion can cause vomiting, diarrhoea, and sometimes lethargy.

 What USDA hardiness zone does string of bananas grow in?